 These symptoms can happen with all forms of gastroenteritis (both viral and bacterial).
 High fever and bloody diarrhea are more common with bacterial gastroenteritis.
 Untreated severe bacterial gastroenteritis can lead to severe dehydration, nerve problems, kidney failure, and even death.

-The symptoms of bacterial gastroenteritis may look like other health conditions or problems.
+The symptoms of bacterial gastroenteritis may look like other health problems.
 Always talk with your healthcare provider for a diagnosis.

 How is bacterial gastroenteritis diagnosed?

 Your healthcare provider will do an exam and ask about your health history.
 Your healthcare provider will likely ask for a stool sample to find the source of your illness and whether it’s bacterial or viral.
 You may need blood tests to find out how severe the illness is.

 Once a healthcare provider diagnoses your bacterial gastroenteritis, correct treatment often works.
 Antibiotics can cure some forms of the illness within a few days.
 You may need other treatment to replace the fluids and electrolytes in your body.
 It depends upon the severity of your illness.
 In some cases, you may need IV (intravenous) fluid replacement.

 What can I do to prevent bacterial gastroenteritis?